-When I finished reading Born to Run by Christopher McDougall, I and felt that I need to try an ultra-marathon.
+When I finished reading Born to Run by Christopher McDougall, I felt that I need to try an ultra-marathon.
 If Tarahumara people can run for days, I could manage running 100k or even 100 miles.
 I even tried out huarache running sandals.

-Every June there’s an event called Laulasmaa Ultra in Estonia.
-The great thing about Laulasmaa ultra marathon is that you can run as much as you want.
+Every June, there’s an event called Laulasmaa Ultra in Estonia.
+The great thing about the Laulasmaa ultra marathon is that you can run as much as you want.
 The event starts on Saturday morning and ends 32 hours later on Sunday.
 You can run up to 10 laps during that time.
 Each lap is a half marathon.
 211 kilometers or 131 miles is the maximum distance.

 A few weeks before the race, I figured that I could run an ultra-run.
 Ultra-marathon is anything longer than a marathon.

 Here’s what you can learn from my first ultra-marathon: preparation, running, recovering, and other ideas.